itmo-wad/Louis-Durand-hw1/README.md

-# Practice Task 1 Louis Durand
+# Homework 1 Louis Durand

 This is my submission of Homework 1